 The Townhouse dates back to the 1840s and includes many beautiful original features, as well as key updates.
 Each of the seven apartments has its own unique charm.
 Amenities like off-street parking and trash service are available, and Rutland’s quaint and convenient downtown, with its restaurants, cafes, services, and stores, is just a short walk down Washington Street.

 For Townhouse clients, access to the staff is a simple matter of visiting the case manager offices located in the building.
 Group sessions and get-togethers are held in the adjacent carriage house, and the wide, inviting porches are an excellent place to hang out with friends.
 Some of the apartments are used for short-term stays, while others house people who have been part of this program for many years.

 The Townhouse offers clients the comforts of their own private space while maintaining important ties to the supports they have already established through the entire Spring Lake program.

 Many people in the Spring Lake Ranch Therapeutic Community program choose to continue in independently-rented apartments in Rutland.
 They manage their own finances, medication, and routines with input from staff, family, and peers.

 Ranch services for those in apartments include addiction relapse prevention, money management, cooking and apartment upkeep, work, volunteer, or study options, staying healthy and fit, and a variety of other opportunities.
 Just as with those in other stages of the program, clients in apartments have staff advisors that assist them in creating personal routines and support programs that meet their needs, and challenge them to continue moving toward their goals.

-Many clients choose to rent apartments close to the Royce Street House and the Townhouse, providing frequent opportunities to interact with other clients and staff as they seek to establish their lives in Rutland.
+Many clients choose to rent apartments close to the Townhouse, providing frequent opportunities to interact with other clients and staff as they seek to establish their lives in Rutland.